Ocho Rios Beautiful Beaches, And A Lot of Water: Best Island Vacation

 Beautiful Ocho Rios Beaches, on the north-eastern shore of Jamaica lies the lush area known as Ocho Rios.

 At one time the local resident evicted the Spanish settlers here, while today the welcome luxury travelers and cruise ships.
 The area had countless attractions, stunning beaches and quality resorts.

 The surrounding forests and landscapes are a constant draw for visitors, as is the azure blue waters, so clear that you can see the fish swimming

-The area had long been a draw for visitors, from the ocean going pirates of history to the sun seeking travelers of today.
-While the pirates have long disappeared, the world class travelers have made this a preferred playground.
-There is plenty to do here, that is if you can even manage to get yourself off of the beach.
+The area had long been a draw for visitors, from the ocean-going pirates of history to the sun-seeking travelers of today.
+While the pirates have long disappeared, the world-class travelers have made this a preferred playground.
+There is plenty to do here, that is if you can even manage to get yourself off of the many beaches in Ocho Rios.
 You can even visit the beach where James Bond did one of the very first movies.

 For those that want to get right in with nature, there is a place called Dolphin Cove just out on Highway A3 (accessible by taxi) where you can go swimming with dolphins.
 This is not just a ‘stick your toes in the water’ thing but actually swimming with them.
 If you prefer to stay on land, there are plenty of other things to do.

 Ocho Rios has a fantastic botanical garden called Shaw Park Botanical Gardens as well as the beautiful Coyaba River Garden and Museum complex.
 Or if you want to get away from the beach from the day and really get wild, try the Rainforest Adventures at Mystic Mountain.
 They have an amusement park with a lift and zip line, a great roller coaster and other rides.